Title and statement of responsibility area

 Note on publisher's series

 Name of creator

 Rienzi Crusz was a poet and retired librarian living in Waterloo, ON.
 Born in Galle, Sri Lanka, Crusz was educated at the University of Ceylon (B.A.
 Hons.) and was employed as Chief Research Librarian for the Central Bank of Ceylon.
 After emigrating to Canada in 1965, he attended the University of Toronto (B.L.S.) and the University of Waterloo (M.A.).
 He worked at the University of Toronto Library and in 1969 was appointed as a reference and collections development librarian at the University of Waterloo, a position he held until his retirement in 1993.

 His creative work first began to appear in periodicals and newspapers in 1968, and in 1974, his first collection of poems was published under the title Flesh and thorn.
 Since then, numerous other collections have been published.
 Crusz is an active voice among Canadian immigrant poets, and his work depicts the contrasts between South Asian and Canadian life.
 In 1994, he won the literature award in the Kitchener-Waterloo Arts Awards.

 Scope and content

-Accrual consists primarily of handwritten and typed poetry and prose, some of which are already listed in the finding aid and accrual lists.
-Also includes correspondence, personal files and biographical information.
+Accrual consists primarily of ms. and ts. poetry and prose, some of which are already listed in the finding aid and accrual lists.
+Also includes correspondence, reviews, published pieces and ephemera.

 Immediate source of acquisition

-The series structure follows that of the original finding aid so not all series numbers appear.
+Series structure follows that of the original finding aid, so not all series numbers appear.